- Who We Are

 Joanne Case joined the Community Foundation in August 2016.
 Joanne is responsible for implementing the Community Foundation Early Award Scholarship Program for Grades 4 through 8.
 Joanne is a graduate from Brigham Young University, and also holds a graduate certificate in Teaching English as a Second Language and a Transition to Teaching License.
 With her strong passion for education, Joanne was excited to begin working with the Early Award Scholarship program at the Community Foundation so that she could partner with schools and families to further empower students to pursue lifelong learning.

 Melissa Ford-Kalbfell joined the Community Foundation in May of 2019 shortly after graduating from Indiana University Bloomington with an undergraduate degree in nonprofit management and a Master of Public Affairs.
 As Development Associate, Melissa works to increase donor engagement, builds relaionships with the local referring community, and helps to manage fundraising efforts for the Foundation's initiatives and programs.
-Outside of her work at the Community Foundation, Melissa serves as a board member to the Wabash County YMCA and an advisory board member of Hope House Ministries, Inc. She is also the director of Wabash Valley Dance Theater, an assistant coach for Indiana Stars Swim Club, and a member of the steering committee of the Young Professionals of Wabash County who work to build leadership skills of young professionals and welcome newcomers to Wabash County.
+Outside of her work at the Community Foundation, Melissa serves on the boards of the Wabash County YMCA and Waypoint Wabash County.
+She is also the director of Wabash Valley Dance Theater, part-owner of Alley Cat Outfitters, and a member of the steering committee of the Young Professionals of Wabash County who work to build leadership skills of young professionals and welcome newcomers to Wabash County.

-In her free time, Melissa enjoys cycling and running on the Wabash River Trail and participating in triathlons.
-Melissa has a passion for community development, education, and youth, and she is excited to be a part of the Community Foundation team.
+In her free time, Melissa enjoys cycling and running on the Wabash River Trail, participating in triathlons, and attending community events.
+Melissa has a passion for community development, education, and youth, and enjoys being a part of the Community Foundation team.

 © 2021 Community Foundation of Wabash County.
 All rights reserved.